History of Victoria Motorcycles

 But to your questions: First, I think its ok, to publish the pics I've sent to you.
 Also the 2, which I added to this mail.
 One pic shows the Victoria-Team in ca. 1956 -56?
 I don't know exactly.

-I never never had been an mechanic at Victoria, but
+I never never had been an mechanic at Victoria, but at "Hercules" in Nurnberg.
+The Hercules-Factory was the former Victoria factory.

 The Victoria- moped 50ccm, viertakt, which I have, is only a single-type.
 It never has been build in series!